Managing Clusters and Databases

 The Operations tab displays the main operations on the cluster, the time they started and finished, and the result with which the operations were completed (done or not).
 The history of operations will help you track which operations were not completed and at what time certain operations were performed on the cluster, as well as troubleshoot problems.
 This allows you to track all the operations and diagnose problems.

-The operations history will display the following operations:
+The history of operations will display the following operations:

 - creating clusters;